Purpose of the Secretaries Board

 Meetings

-The Secretaries Board will meet monthly, usually on the second Wednesday of every month.
+The Secretaries Board will meet monthly from February to November, usually on the third Wednesday of every month.
 The Chair may call extraordinary meetings of the Secretaries Board, as required.

-The Board proposes to discuss forward year priorities in its December meetings to be agreed in the February meeting the following year.
+The Board proposes to discuss forward year priorities at its last meeting of the financial year to be agreed at the first meeting in the following financial year.

 The Board will also hold annual strategy sessions.